Zena4L/Hibernate/README.md

 ## FETCH

-> default fetechType of any non-collection is by default `eager`.
+> default fetchType of any non-collection is by default `eager`.
 I.e. when you select a country
 > automatically the capital city will be fetched as well.
 >
 > You can control this by using `FetchType.LAZY`